ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S18/costallocation3_slides.md

 - consider the opportunity costs!
 What are the benefits foregone?

 ## Net realizable value
-- the benefit foregone if we do no process further
+- the benefit foregone if we do not process further
 - this is the only metric we should use __when considering elimination of joint products__.
 - other transfer prices may be used to align decisions with company goals.